-- Preston Smith Library of the Health Sciences in Lubbock features 28 group study rooms and 17 computers in the Methodology Lab.
-An additional 12 public computers are located throughout the second and third floors along with seating for 362 individuals. - Harrington Library of the Health Sciences in Amarillo, has two computer areas with 15 stations, 106 seats and 4 study rooms. - Library of the Health Sciences in Odessa, has 71 study seats, 3 study rooms and 1 computer classroom with 10 desktop stations and 4 laptop stations.
+- Preston Smith Library of the Health Sciences in Lubbock features 26 group study rooms, 1 tranquility room, and 21 computers in the Methodology Lab.
+An additional 12 public computers are located throughout the second and third floors along with seating for 102 individuals. - Harrington Library of the Health Sciences in Amarillo has 10 public use computers, 88 seats, 4 individual study rooms and one conference room. - Library of the Health Sciences in Odessa, has 97 study seats, 3 study rooms and 1 computer classroom with 10 desktop stations and 4 laptop stations.